 Calendly generally works well, but there are a few things users run into:

-Apple Calendar and iCloud synchronization doesn’t always work smoothly in the cheaper plans.
+Apple Calendar and iCloud synchronization doesn’t always work as smoothly in the cheaper plans.
 Many people report that they actually need the more expensive plan for this, while Google Calendar and Outlook work fine in all plans.
 If you’re an Apple user, that’s something to keep in mind.

 Customer service responds slowly according to some users, especially if you have the free or cheap plan.
-When you have problems, you can’t always get help quickly, which is annoying when you need to schedule an important appointment.
+When you have problems, you can’t always get help quickly, which is annoying if you need to schedule an important appointment.

 Finally: the tool works best for standard appointments.
-If you have very specific scheduling needs (for example, availability that varies by day, or complex rules for who can book when), then you sometimes run into limitations.
+If you have very specific scheduling needs (for example, availability that varies per day, or complex rules for who can book when), then you sometimes run into limitations.

 What do others think?